 NORA KIRKPATRICK grew up in rural Iowa before graduating from UCLA’s School of Theatre, Film and Television.
 Upon graduation, Nora did what her parents told her not to do, and joined a rock band.
 This band, Edward Sharpe and The Magnetic Zeros, won a GRAMMY, a gold record, and toured the world, playing Coachella, Lollapalooza, Glastonbury and SXSW, among others.
 Nora was a founding member and played accordion with the group for seven years.

 Nora honed her writing skills while on tour, and upon leaving the group, hit the ground running, selling shows to CBS, Hulu, and Comedy Central, among others.
-In 2021, Nora signed on to direct her first feature length film for Amazon, and in 2020 was a writer two forthcoming Amazon series, DAISY JONES AND THE SIX, produced by Reese Witherspoon and starring Riley Keough, and RODEO QUEENS, starring Dakota Johnson.
+In 2021, Nora signed on to direct her first feature length film, a high-school coming of age comedy, for Amazon, and her second feature, a surreal drama about a down and out female musician in Los Angeles, for STX.
+In 2020, she was writer two forthcoming Amazon series, DAISY JONES AND THE SIX, produced by Reese Witherspoon and starring Riley Keough, and RODEO QUEENS, starring Dakota Johnson.